Blue Ridge Mountains Council: "Old" Camp Powhatan

 The Blue Ridge Council's original Camp Powhatan was located between Lexington, Virginia, and Roanoke near Natural Bridge and the Jefferson National Forest.
 In the 1920s–1930s, the council made the property available to Washington and Lee University for an unusual freshman orientation program.
 Held on a September weekend following the end of Scout summer camp, the popular 3-day camping program for incoming freshmen included sports such as baseball and swimming, along with university-led discussions about campus life and course selection, as a prelude to the regular on-campus student orientation.

 Blue Ridge Scout Reservation

 Blue Ridge Scout Reservation is located in Pulaski County, Virginia on a 16000 acre property, almost 7% of the total county area.
 The reservation also stretches into small parts of Montgomery, Floyd, and Carroll counties.
-The reservation includes Camp Powhatan, Camp Ottari, and Claytor Lake Aquatics Base, with a network of approximately 85 mi of maintained mountainous trails crossing the land between the two base camps.
+The reservation features Camps Powhatan and Ottari, with a network of approximately 85 mi of maintained mountainous trails crossing the land between the two base camps.
 It is the largest council-owned Scout Reservation in the United States and provides summer camping experiences to over 10,000 participants each summer.